topcoder-platform/mfe-core/README.md

 - `local-ssl-proxy` server
 - the MFE app you're developing

 Given this complexity, it is recommended that you use a tool like [iTerm2](https://iterm2.com) (on Mac) or an equivalent terminal shell on Windows to make terminal management simpler. iTerm2 allows you to setup a pre-defined window layout of terminal sessions, including the directory in which the session starts.
-With this setup, along with simple shell scripts in each project that configure and start the environment (#TODO), will allow you to get your development environment up and running quickly and easily.
+This setup, along with simple shell scripts in each project that configure and start the environment, will allow you to get your development environment up and running quickly and easily.

 ### Linting
 We use linting to enforce standardization.
 Please make sure all lint rules pass before creating PRs.